 Each Person is fully God.
-If God is three Persons, does this mean that each Person is “one-third” of God?
+If God is three Persons, does this mean that each Person is “one third” of God?
 Does the Trinity mean that God is divided into three parts?

 There is only one God.
 If each Person of the Trinity is distinct and yet fully God, then should we conclude that there is more than one God?
 Obviously we cannot, for Scripture is clear that there is only one God: “There is no other God besides me, a righteous God and a Savior; there is none besides me.
 Turn to me and be saved, all the ends of the earth!
-For I am God, and there is no other” (Isaiah 45:21–22; see also 44:6–8; Exodus 15:11; Deuteronomy 4:35; 6:4–5; 32:39; 1 Samuel 2:2; 1 Kings 8:60).
+For I am God, and there is no other” (Isaiah 45:21–22; see also Isaiah 44:6–8; Exodus 15:11; Deuteronomy 4:35; 6:4–5; 32:39; 1 Samuel 2:2; 1 Kings 8:60).

 Having seen that the Father, the Son, and the Holy Spirit are distinct Persons, that they are each fully God, and that there is nonetheless only one God, we must conclude that all three Persons are the same God.
 In other words, there is one God who exists as three distinct Persons.

-If there is one passage which most clearly brings all of this together, it is Matthew 28:19: "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
+If there is one passage which most clearly brings all of this together, it is Matthew 28:19: “Make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.”
 First, notice that the Father, Son, and Holy Spirit are distinguished as distinct Persons.
 We baptize into the name of the Father and the Son and the Holy Spirit.
 Second, notice that each Person must be deity because they are all placed on the same level.
 In fact, would Jesus have us baptize in the name of a mere creature?
 Surely not.
 Therefore each of the Persons into whose name we are to be baptized must be deity.
 Third, notice that although the three divine Persons are distinct, we are baptized into their name (singular), not names (plural).
 The three Persons are distinct, yet only constitute one name.
 This can only be if they share one essence.